Optimize your landing pages, your website, and your bottom line.

-Blog posts are an important content investment, both as a free resource to encourage leads to sign up for updates or a newsletter and also for organic search engine optimization.
-But what about the heavier hitting longform pieces of content like whitepapers?
+Blog posts are an important content investment, both as a free resource to encourage leads to sign up for your email list and for organic search engine optimization.
+But what about the heavier hitting long-form pieces like whitepapers or PDF guides?
 These often share more extensive and more high-value, in-depth analysis than a blog post.
 Should you give these away for free?
 Yes and no.

-Whitepapers should be leveraged for their higher value by hosting them on a gated landing page.
-Landing pages are streamlined web pages that focus heavily on visitor conversion, often in exchange for a resource like a whitepaper, and are often used as the destination URL for a digital ad campaign.
-Landing pages capitalize on the visitor’s attention to a subject matter and ensure minimal distractions, increasing the likelihood of information capture as there are less opportunities to click away.
-There should be no prominent links to other pages on your website–just a hyper focused argument to compel the visitor to trade their information in exchange for the great resource you’re offering.
+Long-form content should be leveraged for their higher value by hosting them on a gated landing page, where visitors are prompted to exchange their email address for access to the content.
+Landing pages are streamlined webpages that focus heavily on visitor conversion and are often used as the destination URL for a digital ad campaign.
+Landing pages capitalize on the visitor’s attention to a subject matter and offer minimal distractions, increasing the likelihood of information capture as there are less opportunities to click away.
+A landing page should host no prominent links to other pages–just a hyper-focused argument to compel the visitor to trade their information in exchange for the great resource you’re offering.

-A cost-efficient strategy to increase total conversions is to run search engine and/or social media ads for these landing pages, targeting your desired audience.
-Driving these visitors to hyper-streamlined landing pages, rather than an average website page, will ensure a higher visitor-to-conversion rate and a higher return on investment.
+A cost-efficient strategy to increase total conversions is to run targeted search engine and/or social media ads directing visitors to your landing page.
+Driving visitors to a streamlined landing pages, as opposed to a standard webpage, will ensure a higher visitor-to-conversion rate and a higher return on investment.

-To further optimize landing pages for the benefit of your bottom line, build in an automated trigger for a thank you email to fire when a visitor shares their information for the whitepaper.
-Thank you emails have higher engagement rates than normal email.
-Use the thank you email to reshare your whitepaper for easy access, drive leads further into the buyer’s journey with CTAs for additional content relevant to their interests, and provide opportunity for leads to self-escalate toward a sale with CTAs for case studies or demo requests.
+To further optimize landing pages for the benefit of your bottom line, build in an automated trigger for a thank you email to fire when a visitor shares their information for the gated content.
+Thank you emails have higher engagement rates than normal emails.
+Use the thank you email to reshare your whitepaper for easy access, drive leads further into the buyer’s journey with CTAs for additional content relevant to their interests, and provide opportunity for leads to self-escalate toward a sale with CTAs that link to product pages, case studies, or demo requests.

 4. Keep track of high-traffic pages.

 Are you noticing that certain web pages have higher traffic rates than others?
-Leverage this traffic by streamlining these pages to include more conversion pathways and more opportunities for you to capture new leads to nurture.
-Consider building in a popup form that appears at 50% scroll of the page, and include embedded forms in the page for content offers, newsletter signups, demo requests, or simple “Let’s Talk” sales CTAs.
+Leverage this traffic by streamlining these pages to include more conversion pathways and more opportunities for you to capture new leads.
+Consider building in a popup form that appears at 50% scroll of the page, and include embedded forms in the page for content offers, newsletter signups, demo requests, or a simple “Let’s Talk” CTA.

 5. Test, test, and test.

 The best way to know what works is simply by trying out a few different approaches.
-There is plenty of psychology that should go into building the best user experience to get visitors to share their information.
-A simple Google search will give you an endless amount of insights.
+There is plenty of psychology that goes into building a user experience that compels visitors to share their information.
+A Google search will give you an endless amount of insights.
 But some of it is simple trial and error to understand what your own unique audience responds to.
 Try experimenting with:

 - The placement, shape, and color of a CTA button